xdilab/VR_Player/README.md

 ## About The Project

 ![VR Player UI](screenshots/Screenshot_20250904_183932.png)

-Sundown is a virtual reality–based research platform designed to collect synchronized physiological and behavioral signals during immersive VR experiences.
-The system integrates a standalone VR headset, a smartwatch, and a backend server to enable controlled data capture, logging, and future AI/LLM-based analysis.
+Sundown is a virtual reality–based research platform for collecting synchronized physiological and behavioral signals during immersive VR experiences.
+The system integrates a standalone VR headset, a smartwatch, and a backend server to support controlled data capture, structured logging, and future AI/LLM-based analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>